AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

     One_Third_Approx : constant := 0.33333333333333333333333333333;
     Zero_Approx      : constant := 1.0 - 3.0 * One_Third_Approx;

-where :ada:`Zero_Approx` is really :ada:`1.0e-29` (and that will show up in your numerical computations).
+where :ada:`Zero_Approx` is really :ada:`1.0e-29` |mdash| and that will show up in your numerical computations.
 The above is quite handy when we want to write fractions without any loss of precision.
 Along these same lines, we can write:

 .. code-block:: ada